bob1de/backwrap/README.md

        cd backwrap
        cp backup.cfg.sample backup.cfg

+       # Make your changes as documented in the sample configuration.
        vim backup.cfg
-       # ... make your changes as documented in the sample configuration

 3. Run backwrap.

        # This will show the usage options.
        ./backwrap

+       # If you haven't done already, initialize the borg/restic
+       # repository to store your backups.
+       ./backwrap init

        # And this will take a backup.
        ./backwrap backup